layou233/ZBProject/zbproxy-doc/docs/configuration/shared/socket_options.md

 ## Fields

-### KeepAlivePeriod
+### Keep Alive

-KeepAlivePeriod specifies the keep-alive period for network connections accepted by listener.

-The value is a duration string.
+If the Idle, Interval, or Count fields are zero, a default value is chosen.

+If all the fields are negative, the keep alive will be disabled.

+The field type of Idle and Interval are duration strings.
 A duration string is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".

 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

-If zero, keep-alives are enabled if supported by the protocol and operating system.
-Network protocols or operating systems that do not support keep-alives ignore this field.

-If negative, keep-alives are disabled.
+See [Go documentation](https://pkg.go.dev/net#KeepAliveConfig) for more details.

+#### KeepAliveIdle

+KeepAliveIdle is the time that the connection must be idle before the first keep-alive probe is sent.

+If zero, a default value of 15 seconds is used.

+#### KeepAliveInterval

+KeepAliveInterval is the time between keep-alive probes.

+If zero, a default value of 15 seconds is used.

+#### KeepAliveCount

+KeepAliveCount is the maximum number of keep-alive probes that can go unanswered before dropping a connection.

+If zero, a default value of 9 is used.

 ### Mark